cengels/potence/docs/_pages/Assert/every.md

     throw an assertion error (via one of the other assertion functions) if the element does not pass the assertion.

-    Note that this function has no effect if you return a `boolean`.
-You must use one of the other assertion functions inside the callback.
+    Alternatively it is possible to return a `boolean` from the callback, but this will generate an unexpressive default error message if the assertion fails and is therefore not encouraged.
   name:
     description: A variable, property, or parameter name which, if specified, will print the name as part of the assertion error to make it